DrDonk/OC4VM/docs/spoof.md

 # Spoofing Virtual Apple Mac Model

+Outline
+  1. Introduction - why do thia
+  2. Levels of spoofing - model +/- VMM
+  3. Recommended model - iMac
+  4. Models to avoid if VMM hidden
+  5. How to update new VMX file.

 If you want to make the VM look like a specific Mac model the settings can be configued in the VMware VMX file.

 *Note: iCloud and Apple AppStore can be problematic in Intel macOS VMs even with spoofing.*

-Currently the VMX file example is configured as a regular VMware virtual machine (VMware20,1) which is supported in all recent version of macOS.
+Currently the VMX file example is configured as a regular VMware virtual machine (VMware20,1) which is supported in all recent versions of macOS.

 If you want to mimic a real Mac 2018 Mac mini (Macmini8,1) is recommended.